gatsbyjs/gatsby/packages/gatsby-source-wordpress/ARCHITECTURE.md

 - In the future we should add an API to mark some field as being able to be resolved entirely via Gatsby without fetching any data.
 Since we have `Post.author.id` we don't need to fetch `User.posts[].id` since we can query for all posts that have the current user node id as the author.
 - Unnecessary overfetching also occurs as the plugin doesn't know which fields are being used in the Gatsby site, so we fetch all WPGQL data that's available.
 In `gatsby develop` this is necessary as we don't know what data the developer will want, but in `gatsby build` we know exactly what queries are being made.
 - We should automatically fetch only the fields that are queried for in cold builds and data updates outside of `gatsby develop`.
+- We should have some basic algorithm to determine query complexity (or use WPGraphQL's once it's available) and automatically split up queries into multiple queries when they're too large.
+Internally we can already store multiple queries.

 ## Schema Customization